luciotato/LiteScript/devel/source-v0.6.0/Grammar.lite.md

 ### public helper class ForWhereFilter extends ASTBase
 `ForWhereFilter: [NEWLINE] where Expression`

+This is a helper symbol denoting optional filter for the ForLoop variants.
+is: optional NEWLINE, then 'where' then filter-Expression

       properties
         filter

       method parse

-optional NEWLINE, then 'where' then filter-Expression

         var optNewLine = .opt('NEWLINE')

         if .opt('where')